 Spanish is not exactly the same in every Spanish-speaking country.
 A native Spanish translator from Argentina knows how to use Spanish in their business sector better than a translator from Spain.

 Translation companies match you with the right Spanish translator

-If your business is selling vehicles to Spain, your chosen translation company will match you up with a Spanish translator from Spain who specialises in the auto industry.
+If your business is selling vehicles to Spain, your chosen translation company will match you up with a Spanish translator from Spain who specializes in the auto industry.
 This makes for a more accurate and faster translation.
-A specialised translator will have all the required technical language close at hand to use in your translation.
-You should never accept an offer of a translator if that person has neither experience translating in your field nor to your targeted Spanish speaking country.
+A specialized translator will have all the required technical language close at hand to use in your translation.
+You should never accept an offer of a translator if that person has neither experience translating in your field nor to your targeted Spanish-speaking country.